 Fall: September 7 to November 25

-The next round of Summer and Fall applications will be reviewed on April 23rd.
+The next round of Fall applications will be reviewed on August 10th.

 The cost of the Fellowship is on a sliding scale from $1,300-$1,800 and includes room, board and educational programming.
 We are able to offer this highly subsidized fee thanks to the generous support of individuals and foundations.
 Please note that limited financial aid is also available.